LPDI-EPFL/Bottom-up-de-novo-design/siteIV/3E2H/README.md

 | 62      | EKQ         |

+The library was screened using yeast surface display under double selective pressure: binding to 101F antibodies, and residual binding after pre-treatment of the nonspecific protease chymotrypsin to ensure the designed topology presents the functional motif in its native conformation, while maintaining the stable protein fold (Fig.S8).
+For each screening condition, the best 1-2% of clones were sorted, and the sorted populations were bulk-sequenced using next-generation sequencing.
+We then computed an enrichment score for each sequence, which represents the frequency of each sequence under stringed selection conditions.
+All protein sequences and their computed enrichments under selection for binding to 101F, or 101F+chymotrypsin can be found [here]()

+The sequences display the strongest enrichments can be found [here]

-The library was screened using yeast surface display followed by next-generation sequencing, followed by recombinant expression and biophysical characterization of 13 selected clones.
+followed by next-generation sequencing, followed by recombinant expression and biophysical characterization of 13 selected clones.

 The computational models of the sequences with the strongest enrichments can be found [here](./output/pdb_files_of_best_models).
 All protein sequences and their computed enrichments under selection for binding to D25, 5C4, or D25+chymotrypsin / 5C4 + chymotrypsin can be found [here](./B1H_A1H_B2E_A2H/output/3H1L_02_sequences_enrichment.csv).